-Spanish Study Inside a Volcanic Crater, Nicaragua
+Spanish Study Inside a Volcanic Crater in Nicaragua

 the school where I would be studying, wasn’t particularly inviting.
 The effects of poverty were evident on the faces of thin children and weary adults.
 Cars and buses weaved alarmingly in and out of pedestrian, bicycle, and animal traffic.

 I couldn’t help wondering about fatality rates, and I hoped that I hadn’t exceeded my capabilities by traveling solo to Nicaragua.